Professional associations, reference sources, specialist libraries and websites

 MEED is internationally recognised as providing essential information for anyone doing business in, or with, the Middle East and North Africa.

-MEED can be accessed and searched via Business Source Complete.
+MEED can be accessed and searched via Business Source Ultimate.

 - United Nations Conference on Trade and Development

-UNCTAD promotes the development-friendly integration of developing countries into the world economy.
+UNCTAD promotes the development and friendly integration of developing countries into the world economy.
 This site also has statistics for FDI and news and information on many trade related topics.

 - WWW Virtual Library: International Affairs Resources